LpmRaven/lambda-edge-language-region-redirect/README.md

 The language-region-redirect lambda@edge will redirect users to approved Web URIs that include a language-region path. eg. '/en-gb' '/en-eu' '/fr-eu'

-- All languages are in iso-639-1 format (as used for [hreflang attributes](https://support.google.com/webmasters/answer/189077?hl=en)) from the [iso-639-1 repo](https://github.com/meikidd/iso-639-1).
-- All regions are in ISO 3166-1 alpha-2 format (as used for [hreflang attributes](https://support.google.com/webmasters/answer/189077?hl=en)) from the [country-list repo](https://github.com/fannarsh/country-list).
 ### Usercases

 - English speaking user browsing from within the EU will be redirected to https://<span></span>your-site.com/en-eu/*